- Download our Moving to France Guide (PDF)

 Châteaux

-Expats with a slightly larger budget may consider buying or renting a stunning château, many of which have rich histories dating back to the Middle Ages.
+If you have a slightly larger budget, you may consider buying or renting a stunning château, many of which have rich histories dating back to the Middle Ages.
 Most have been renovated over the years and have all the amenities expected of a modern home.
+Château renovations often involve significant investments with historical preservation requirements, so be prepared for ongoing maintenance costs.

 Finding accommodation in France